Whizkelvin/alx-low_level_programming/0x0A-argc_argv/README.md

-File 2 -  program that prints all arguments it receives.
+program that multiplies two numbers. file - program that adds positive numbers. file - program that prints the minimum number of coins to make change for an amount of money.